 Namrata Jeph The battle for Jammu and Kashmir was and is not merely or even mostly a battle for territory.
 It is an uncompromising and perhaps uncompromisable struggle for two ways of life, two concepts of political organization, two scales of values, and two spiritual attitudes.
-Joseph Korbel Introduction The Central Government on August 5 last year revoked the special status of Jammu and Kashmir … Continue reading ONE YEAR OF ABROGATION OF SPECIAL STATUS FROM JAMMU & KASHMIR [EDITORIAL]
+Joseph Korbel Introduction The Central Government on August 5 … Continue reading ONE YEAR OF ABROGATION OF SPECIAL STATUS FROM JAMMU & KASHMIR [EDITORIAL]

 Mareva Injunction, one of the most severe reliefs, is an interlocutory order which is sought by the claimant during the pendency of the proceedings or even after the judgement or award is obtained to ensure its smooth execution.
 Usually sought when high stakes of money is involved or in the event of fraud.
 If granted, this injunction prevents the defendant from dissipating his assets until the judgement/award can be obtained or enforced.
 Continue reading MAREVA INJUNCTION: A Nuclear Weapon in aid of Arbitration?

 -by Ayushi Shukla & Sushmit Mandal Humans have been devastated by a novel coronavirus, and our way of life inexplicably shattered by a microscopic infectious agent considered to be “at the edge of life”.
 More than one-third of our population is now confined indoors to curb the high transmission rates.
-Home, usually a safe sanctuary, is also a place where abusers can warp the dynamics … Continue reading THE LOCKDOWN DOMINO EFFECT: Resurgent Domestic Abuse and the Search for an Antidote.
+Home, usually a safe sanctuary, … Continue reading THE LOCKDOWN DOMINO EFFECT: Resurgent Domestic Abuse and the Search for an Antidote.

 Why is the uttering of casteist slurs on a mobile call not an atrocity?
 Why is there a need for ‘independent’ witnesses under Sec.
 3(i)(x) of the Atrocities Act?